Cynid-22/TOTP-Authenticator/README.md

 - **Copy Code**: Click on any TOTP code to copy it
 - **Edit Account Settings**: Click the ⚙️ icon on any account
 - **Delete Account**: Enable edit mode (≡ menu → Edit) and click the 🗑️ icon
-- **Reorder Accounts**: Enable edit mode and drag accounts to reorder
+- **Reorder Accounts**: Enable edit mode and use ▲▼ arrow buttons to move accounts up or down
 - **Change Password**: Click ≡ menu → Change Password

 ## Security Notes